 Ayrshires are red and white, and purchered Ayrshires only produce red and white offspring.
 Actually, the red color is a reddishbrown mahogany that varies in shade from very light to very dark.
 On some bulls, the mahogany color is so dark that it appears almost black in contrast to the white.
 There is no discrimination or registry restriction on color patterns for Ayrshires.
 The color markings vary from nearly all red to nearly all white.
 The spots are usually very jagged at the edges and often small and scattered over the entire body of the cow.
-Usually, the spots are distinct, white a break between the red and the white hair.
-Some Ayrshires exhibit a speckled pattern of red pigmentation on the skin covered by white hair.
+Usually, the spots are distinct, white hair.
 Brindle and roan color patterns were once more common in Ayrshires, but these patterns are rare today.
-[Oklahoms state University]
+[OkdBornes State University]